MacBook Air vs Dell XPS 13: the best laptops on Earth go head-to-head

 When it comes to the XPS 13 vs MacBook Air, you really are comparing two of the most beautifully designed laptops on Earth, so this is a very hard decision to make.
 No matter which you go with, you're going to look stylish wherever you use it, so don't worry too much on that front.

 In terms of weight and physical profile, the two laptops are pretty much identical.
-You're getting more or less the same ports (two USB Type-C ports) and the same low profile chiclet-style keyboards.
+You're getting more or less the same ports (two USB Type-C ports) and the same low-profile chiclet-style keyboards.

-This isn't be accident, by the way.
+This isn't by accident, by the way.
 The one advantage Apple has here is that it is the originator of this style of ultrathin laptop which the Dell XPS 13 was deliberately created to compete against, and there's no question that the XPS is the best Ultrabook on the market in this regard.

 Ultimately, if you want the original, go with Apple.
 If you want the best Windows laptop to replicate the Apple MacBook Air feel, then the Dell XPS 13 is that laptop.

-• Winner: Tie
+- Winner: Tie

 MacBook Air vs XPS 13: Performance